Preservation of Capital definition

 • Return of Capital means the return of capital which occurs when a fund pays an amount to the shareholders or unitholders that is part of the capital of the fund rather than being a dividend or distribution paid out of amounts earned by the fund.
 This enables a fund to pay a set amount of distributions each year that may consist of, in part, dividends, and, in part, a return of share capital.
 The main benefit of return of capital distributions is that they are not immediately taxable when received.
 This makes it different from other types of distributions such as dividends.

-• Description of Capital Stock and "Shares Eligible for Future Sale" and (B) in the Registration Statement in Items 14 and 15 insofar as such statements constitute a summary of matters of law, are in all material respects, accurate summaries and fairly present the information called for with respect to such matters.
+• Description of Capital Stock and "Shares Eligible for Future Sale" in the Prospectus, insofar as such statements constitute a summary of documents referred to therein or matters of law, fairly summarize in all material respects the information called for with respect to such documents and matters.

 • Cost of Capital means the Company’s weighted cost of equity plus its weighted cost of debt, expressed as a percentage, as determined by the Committee in a manner consistent with the Manual.